GDPR Compliance @ Changepoint

 Q: Do you have a roadmap for upcoming changes?

 A: We have completed the changes to our policies and procedures and evaluated our products.
 We are still looking for any questions or feedback on our GDPR preparedness.
-We are committed to making any necessary changes prior to the May 2018 deadline.

 Q: Where is Personally Identifiable Information (PII) currently stored?